rswarthout/paystring-validator/README.md

 - JSON [Schema Validation](https://docs.payid.org/payid-interfaces) of response body
 - Validation of Address to [Accept](https://docs.payid.org/payid-headers#request-headers) header
 - Cross-check that each crypto address returned is valid on the given network/environment.
+- Check for valid signatures when a response contains a verifiedAddresses property.